 An introduction page, named index.html.

 At least two subpages related to your topic, named subpage1.html and subpage2.html.
-Each must have one or more original photos.
+Each must have one or more visual elements (photos, embeds, etc.).

 A page holding your map and any other multimedia not embedded on your subpages.
 This page should be named media.html.

-On each page, horizontal or vertical site navigation to your introduction page, subpages, blog (other links are optional).
+On each page, horizontal or vertical site navigation to your introduction page, subpages, and media page (other links are optional).
 Each page must link to every other page in your project.

 On each page, a banner that includes the name or topic of your site and links to your project home page.